patrick-fromberg/onek-parser/README.md

    |   a | b        |       a |  b         |
 ```

-# Conclusion
+# Summary

-To use the *onek-parser* you need to write grammars and actions and very occasionally adapt tokens (some languages allow hyphens in names and others not for e.g.).
+To use the *onek-parser* you need to write grammars and actions and very occasionally adapt tokens (for e.g.: some languages allow hyphens in names).
+You do not need to deal with associativity at the grammar level.
 If you need to change the code, you can easily do so as this project consists of less than thousand lines of code (not counting test code and error reporting.